vrtbl/passerine/CONTRIBUTING.md

 If you've got a new feature in mind, roughly follow these steps:

 1. Fork the repo, start a new branch.
-2. If the feature requires a syntactic change to the language, edit `grammar.ebnf`.
-3. Implement lexing for any new tokens introduced.
-4. Implement parsing to lex those tokens into the correct AST.
-5. Determine the behavior of the feature - if it requires a new opcode, implement said opcode.
+2. Determine the behavior and scope of the feature.
-6. Implement bytecode generation.
+3. Implement the feature, staying in scope of the goal.
+4. Fix any tests that fail, write new tests to cement behavior.
-7. Run all tests - if passing, bump version, submit a PR.
+5. When all tests pass, bump version, submit a PR.

-Remember to write adequate tests during each step where applicable.
-A brilliant feature with 0 tests is like a Saturn V built with duct-tape.
-Impressive, but bound to explode.

 ### CLI and Package Repository
 > NOTE: this phase of the project has not wholly started yet.